carldelfin/dotfiles/README.md

 ### System essentials <a name = "system_essentials"></a>

 I like to keep my system to a bare minimum, or at least having control over what is installed and not.
 Although some may prefer to use [Arch](https://archlinux.org/) btw, I have used Debian and its derivatives for many, many years now and grown quite fond of them.
 Thus, I opt for a [Debian minimal install](https://www.debian.org/CD/netinst/).
 Given the obvious barebones nature of a minimal install, quite a few things are required in order to get the system up and running.
-This is what I use on my machines, and also what is installed using `build/system_setup.sh`:
+The following is a list of the essential programs I use on my machines.
+Everything on this list is installed using `build/system_setup.sh`:

 * [xorg](https://www.x.org/wiki/) - Provides the fundamental visual display capabilities of the system.
 * [bspwm](https://github.com/baskerville/bspwm) - The Binary Space Partitioning Window Manager, bspwm, is a slim and highly configurable [tiling](https://en.wikipedia.org/wiki/Tiling_window_manager) window manager.